The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Analysis of RS solution

-\paragraph{Optimal hyper parameters:} To investigate further insight on ST when $\alpha_U$ is moderately large so that long iteration of ST yields a better generalization, we plot the optimal regularization parameter $\lambda_U^\ast$ in Figure \ref{fig: optimal regularization}.
-This figure shows how the optimal regularization parameter $\lambda_U^\ast$ used in ST steps depends on the total number of iterations $T$ when ST updates are in the under-parameterized setting.
+\paragraph{Optimal hyper parameters:} To obtain further insight on ST when $\alpha_U$ is moderately large so that long iteration of ST yields a better generalization, we show the optimal regularization parameter $\lambda_U^\ast$ in Figure \ref{fig: optimal regularization}.
 The figure indicates that the optimal regularization strength decreases in a power raw at $T\gg1$.
 Combined with the observations in Figure \ref{fig: partition dependence balanced}, it is suggested that ST can find a good classifier by accumulating small parameter updates when a large number of iterations can be used.
-Recall that in our setting ST returns the same parameters obtained in the previous step, i.e., $\hat{\bm{\theta}}^{(t)} = \hat{\bm{\theta}}^{(t-1)}$ when the optimization \eqref{eq: update of ST} used at each step of ST is underparametrized and the regularization is removed ($\lambda_U=0$).
+Recall that, in our setting, ST returns the same parameters obtained in the previous step, i.e., $\hat{\bm{\theta}}^{(t)} = \hat{\bm{\theta}}^{(t-1)}$ when the training at each step of ST is in an underparametrized setup and the regularization is removed ($\lambda_U=0$).
 We also remark that this tendency does not depend on the label bias $\rho$.